Crimes Related to Family Violence Explained

 Individuals charged with a third-degree felony can be given a sentence of between two to ten years in prison and face a fine of up to $10,000.
 A second-degree felony charge has a range of two to twenty years of jail time, and a first-degree felony classification can range from five to ninety-nine years in prison.
 Both charges can carry a fine of up to $10,000.

-A conviction for family violence, no matter what classification it falls under, will carry a fine known as restitution.
-This will cover any expenses the victim may have been required to pay due to the crime, such as medical costs, loss of earnings, legal fees or repairing damaged property.
+A conviction for family violence, no matter what classification it falls under, may also require the defendant to pay restitution.
+Restitution does not cover pain and suffering.
+Restitution only covers actual out of pocket expenses the victim may have incurred because of the crime, such as medical costs or costs to repair damaged property.

 If a charge of family violence or domestic violence is filed against you, the case will be investigated and often taken to court, regardless of whether or not the victim or individual responsible for filing the charges wishes to have them dropped.
-In cases of domestic abuse, only the prosecution can request to have any charges against the accused dropped.
+In cases of domestic abuse, the prosecution can move forward with the charges even if the victim requests to have all charges against the accused dropped.

 Domestic Abuse and Assault